 ks = q/δ ——- (1)

 ks = Coefficient of subgrade reaction expressed in force/length2/length

 q = pressure on the surface at the given point

 δ = settlement at the same point

-Against many popular opinions, modulus of subgrade reaction is not an exclusive property of a soil, but depends mainly on the loaded area (size of the footing or mat).
-Other factors that affect the modulus of subgrade reaction are shape of footing, depth of foundation, type of soil, and type of foundation.
-Different approaches have been suggested for the evaluation of modulus of subgrade reaction, but the most practical approach is to carry out in-situ plate load test on the soil.
+Against many popular opinions, the modulus of subgrade reaction is not an exclusive property of soil but depends mainly on the loaded area (size of the footing or mat).
+Other factors that affect the modulus of subgrade reaction are the shape of footing, depth of foundation, type of soil, and type of foundation.
+Different approaches have been suggested for the evaluation of modulus of subgrade reaction, but the most practical approach is to carry out an in-situ plate load test on the soil.

 - The value of ks in independent on the magnitude of pressure

 - The value of ks has the same value for every point on the surface of the footing